Keyboard shortcuts

 • Rust toolchain 1.75 or later (install via rustup)

-• OpenSSL development headers (required by synta-certificate’s cryptography backend)
+• OpenSSL development headers (required by synta-certificate’s cryptography backend and by rustls-native-ossl, the TLS crypto provider)

 Fedora / RHEL